panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 const [count, setCount] = useState(0);
 ```

-Both `on` and `count` are atomic states.
-An atomic state can no longer be divided into something smaller.
+`on` state variable is solely responsible of storing the switch state.
+The same way `count` variable is solely responsible for a counter.

-Now increasing the counter is easy:
+Now let's try to update the counter:

 ```javascript
 setCount(count + 1);